hyperledger-archives/fabric/README.md

 ```

-The `peer` command will initiate a peer process, with which one can iteract by executing other commands.
+The `peer` command will initiate a peer process, with which one can interact by executing other commands.
 For example, the `status` command will return the status of the running peer.

 #### 3. Test
 New code must be accompanied by test cases both in unit and Behave tests.